-As of Monday, May 10, face coverings are optional in all public indoor spaces on campus at USD and other SDBOR institutions.
+As of Monday, May 10, 2021, face coverings are optional in all public indoor spaces on campus at USD and other SDBOR institutions.
 The campus community is encouraged to continue practicing general safety behaviors such as staying home when sick and practicing good hand hygiene.
 Hand sanitizer stations are available at entrances of every residence hall and academic buildings.
-Free COVID-19 testing is offered in the Muenster University Center Monday – Friday from 8 a.m. – noon.
+Free COVID-19 testing is offered in the Muenster University Center on campus.

 The most effective way to ensure continued normalcy on campus is to achieve widespread vaccination; USD urges students, faculty and staff to get vaccinated for COVID-19 through Sanford Health.
 For those who are not in the area over the summer, there are resources available to help you find vaccination services near you; the U.S. Department of Health and Human Services, the Centers for Disease Control and Prevention and VaccineFinder have partnered to offer Vaccines.gov, a free tool that helps you find locations carrying COVID-19 vaccines.

 The university continues to offer a face-to-face learning experience for students.
-Fall courses will be offered in their originally scheduled format, but faculty will have the flexibility to use remote/online tools such as Zoom as long as they continue to meet the definitions of that course type.
+Faculty have the flexibility to use remote/online tools such as Zoom as long as they continue to meet the definitions of that course type.
 USD has installed video technology in all large lecture halls and most classrooms to make these tools more widely available.

 Events and Activities

 The university will continue to offer a full range of student life opportunities — including athletic events, fine arts productions, research opportunities and extracurricular activities — provided local infection rates remain low.